protocol/research-website/content/research_groups/cryptolab/_index.md

  - Blockchain infrastructure: We plan to improve the state of the art of generic blockchain constructions.
  - Cryptographic primitives for Filecoin: Filecoin relies on the performance and security of cryptographic primitives.
 Our endeavours include Proof of Replication (PoRep), Proof of SpaceTime (PoST), SEALSTACK, SNARKs, and VDFs.

-Much of CryptoLab's work is exhibited at: https://research.filecoin.io/
+Much of CryptoLab's work is exhibited in the Filecoin Research [website](https://research.filecoin.io/) and [GitHub repo](https://github.com/filecoin-project/research/).

-GitHub repo for Filecoin Research: https://github.com/filecoin-project/research/